Rebecca Soni: Early and Personal life

-Soni was born in Freehold, New Jersey, U.S. Her father Peter is of Hungarian-Jewish descent; his family and him emigrated from Cluj-Napoca, Transilvania (now in Romania), from which their families had been deported during World War II.
+Soni was born in Freehold, New Jersey, U.S. Her father Peter is of Hungarian-Jewish descent; he and his family emigrated from Cluj-Napoca, Transilvania (now in Romania), from which their families had been deported during World War II.
 Her Jewish paternal grandfather Poli Schoenberg survived the Auschwitz concentration camp, whereas his parents lost their lives in the Holocaust.
 Her father's first marriage was to an American woman, whom he met during his studies, they resided together in the United States, but eventually had a divorce.
 Her mother Kinga is her father's second marriage.
 She also has distant relatives in Israel.

 Soni is a 2005 graduate of West Windsor-Plainsboro High School North in Plainsboro Township, New Jersey.
 She held many school records and leads the school and state in many swimming strokes.
 In July 2006 she had a cardiac ablation.

 In August 2010, Soni became a spokeswoman for the United Nations Foundation's Girl Up campaign.
 The organization focuses on improving the lives of the world's adolescent girls.